Source code for onnx_diagnostic.investigate.input_observer

 default_values: Default values defined by the signature of the function,

-any value equal to that is ignore to simplify the export.
+any value equal to that is ignored to simplify the export.

 a default value will be taken in this dictionary,